 3. Easy, equitable, flexible scheduling

 Pacaso owners enjoy ease, equity and flexibility with our SmartStay system, which lets owners book stays from two days to two years in advance.
 Owners visit their home multiple times throughout the year.
 In contrast, timeshares are typically used once each year and have fixed scheduling limitations.

 Austin’s take: “The reality is that people don’t plan every week of their year in advance, which is what timeshares require.
 Pacaso co-ownership strikes this nice balance of having flexibility while also giving people the certainty to secure dates that are important to them.
 That’s what Pacaso offers because we know the rigid structure of timeshares and other fractional offerings is not reflective of how people actually live and travel.”

 4. Streamlined resale process

 Selling a timeshare often comes with many rules and limitations.
 Plus, identical units can be available at the same time, creating an imbalance between supply and demand.
-In contrast, each Pacaso is a distinct single-family home.
-The transaction is done in partnership with real estate agents and uses the standard real estate sales process.
+In contrast, each Pacaso is a distinct home, and Pacaso has an active marketplace of interested buyers.
+The sale transaction is similar to a typical real estate sales process, and home values track with the whole home market.

-Austin’s take: “When you decide you want to sell your Pacaso, you pick the price and our system notifies the other co-owners to give them a first look at the share … If they pass on the opportunity, we list it through real estate agents on MLS and tap into our partner network.
+Austin’s take: “When you decide you want to sell your Pacaso, you pick the price and our system notifies the other co-owners to give them a first look at the share … If they pass on the opportunity, we list it and tap into our partner network.
 With timeshares, there are fundamental problems — an abundance of supply, the control of the resort developer and assets that are subject to significant markups.”

 5. Proven, low-risk structure

 Ownership of timeshares can be confusing, bogged down by numerous restrictions.
 In fact, 85% of timeshare buyers regret their purchase, according to a study by the University of Central Florida.
 By comparison, Pacaso’s LLC co-ownership structure is a trusted and transparent process with a flexible operating framework designed to protect owners.
 We’ve applied innovative technology to this proven ownership structure to benefit agents, buyers and owners.